The moduli space of stable supercurves and its canonical line bundle

 is an isomorphism of sheaves, where $\TT^{sc}_{X/S}\sub \TT_{X/S}$ is the subsheaf of superconformal vector fields (those preserving $\DD$).
 Indeed, the proof is easily obtained from the existence of standard coordinates as in Lemma \ref{local-descr-smooth-lem} (see \cite[Lem.\ 2.1]{LR}).
 We denote by

 the inverse isomorphism.

-\begin{definition} We say that an effective Cartier divisor $D\sub X$ corresponds to an NS-puncture $P\sub X$ if $D$ is supported at $p$ and the following property holds.
-If the ideal of $D$ is generated locally by a function $f$ then the ideal of $P_i$ is generated by $(f,A(f))$, where $A$ is any generator of the distribution giving the superconformal structure.
+\begin{definition} We say that an effective relative Cartier divisor $D\sub X$ {\it corresponds} to an NS-puncture $P\sub X$ if $D$ is supported at $P$ and the following property holds.
+If the ideal of $D$ is generated locally by a function $f$ then the ideal of $P$ is generated by $(f,A(f))$, where $A$ is any generator of the distribution giving the superconformal structure.
 Note that in this case we necessarily have an inclusion of subschemes $P\sub D$. \end{definition}